awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 1. Make your MySQL 5\.6 Read Replica a master DB instance\.
 **Important**
-When you promote your MySQL 5\.6 Read Replica to a standalone, single\-AZ DB instance, it will no longer be a replication slave to your MySQL 5\.5 DB instance\.
+When you promote your MySQL 5\.6 Read Replica to a standalone, single\-AZ DB instance, it no longer is a replication replica to your MySQL 5\.5 DB instance\.
 We recommend that you promote your MySQL 5\.6 Read Replica during a maintenance window when your source MySQL 5\.5 DB instance is in read\-only mode and all write operations are suspended\.
 When the promotion is completed, you can direct your write operations to the upgraded MySQL 5\.6 DB instance to ensure that no write operations are lost\.
 In addition, we recommend that before promoting your MySQL 5\.6 Read Replica you perform all necessary data definition language \(DDL\) operations, such as creating indexes, on the MySQL 5\.6 Read Replica\.
 This approach avoids negative effects on the performance of the MySQL 5\.6 Read Replica after it has been promoted\.
-To promote a Read Replica, use this procedure:
+To promote a Read Replica, use the following procedure\.

-   1. On the console, choose **Instances**, and then choose the Read Replica that you just upgraded\.
+   1. On the console, choose **Databases**, and then choose the Read Replica that you just upgraded\.

-   1. Choose **Instance actions**, and then choose **Promote read replica**\.
+   1. Choose **Actions**, and then choose **Promote read replica**\.

    1. Choose **Yes** to enable automated backups for the Read Replica instance\.
 For more information, see [Working With Backups](USER_WorkingWithAutomatedBackups.md)\.